Living with Data: Exploring Physicalization Approaches to Sedentary Behavior Intervention for Older Adults in Everyday Life: Findings

-We found that the primary factor driving user acceptance was the system's profound respect for user agency.
-The prototype provided ground-sense about controllable ambiguity, the ability for the user to interpret, ignore, or explicitly override the device.
-The touch-sensitive mute button was the ultimate symbol of this control.
-The top-mounted Mute button served as a foundation for user trust and acceptance, particularly for skeptical participants.
-P10 described his first interaction with the device \textit{``The first thing I did was touch the top to see if I could turn it off.
-I could.
-That was the most important part.
-Because I knew I was in charge, I was willing to turn it back on and see what it had to say.
-If I couldn't turn it off, it would have been unplugged in five minutes.''}.
-The ability to override the system confirmed the user's autonomy.
+The primary factor driving user acceptance was the system’s support for user agency.
+The touch-sensitive mute button served as a foundation for user trust and acceptance, particularly for skeptical participants.
+P14$\_$Phase3 described how \textit{``The first thing I did was touch the top to see if I could turn it off.
+I could, that was the most important part because I knew I was in charge ...if I couldn't turn it off, it would have been unplugged in five minutes.''}.
 This sense of agency transformed the device from a potential intrusion into a tool the participant was willing to engage with.
-The Mute button thus functioned as a critical feature for establishing trust.